Keirua/aoc2021/notes-2022.md

     dist[start] = 0
     prev = {v: None for v in grid.all_coords()}

-    # The queue of nodes we will consider, with
+    # The queue of nodes we will consider, with one starting point:
     Q = [(0, start)]
     while len(Q) > 0:
         # We consider the "cheapest" node, that is the node with the lowest cost.